becamorin20/Group-16/docs/final.md

 <br><br>

-#### 9 Dynamic Basis Functions with previous zombie position

-The same as the original 9 dynamic BFs (figure 2), except we also keep track of the previous state of each zombie.
-Specifically, we double the number of dynamic BFs so that we have 18 total dynamic BFs $$-$$ 9 for the current state and 9 for the previous state.

-For the previous BFs, we use the previous position of the zombies and the current position of the agent.
-Our reasoning is that by keeping track of these states, the agent can see the progression of movement that the zombie makes toward him/her.
-This is one more advantage for our agent.

-<br><br>

 #### 9 Dynamic Basis Functions with walls
 These BFs are the nearly identical to the original 9 dynamic BFs (figure 2), except we try to incorporate a sense of proximity to the wall in our agent.
 We do this by modifying our middle dynamic BF, _p5_, to add a constant $$0.5$$ if a wall is in it's region.